-In our Industrial segment, we design, develop, manufacture, sell and service X-ray imaging products for use in a number of markets, including security applications for cargo screening at ports and borders and also baggage screening at airports, and nondestructive testing and inspection applications used in a number of other vertical markets.
-Our industrial products include Linatron® X-ray linear accelerators, X-ray tubes, digital detectors and high voltage connectors.
-In addition, we license proprietary image-processing and detection software designed to work with other Varex products to provide packaged sub-assembly solutions to our industrial customers.
-Our Industrial business benefits from the research and development investment as well as manufacturing economies of scale on the Medical side of our business, as we continue to find new applications for our technology.
-Along with more favorable pricing dynamics, this allows us to generally achieve higher gross profit for industrial products relative to our Medical business.
-In addition, our Industrial business benefits from our long-term service agreements for our Linatron® products.
+In our Industrial segment, we design, develop, manufacture, sell and service X-ray imaging products for use in a number of markets, including security applications for cargo screening at ports and borders and baggage screening at airports, and nondestructive testing and inspection applications used in a number of other markets.
+Our Industrial products include Linatron[®] X-ray linear accelerators, X-ray tubes, digital detectors and high voltage connectors.
+In addition, we license proprietary image-processing and detection software designed to work with other Varex products to provide packaged sub-assembly solutions to our Industrial customers.
+Our Industrial business benefits from the research and development investment as well as manufacturing economies of scale in the Medical side of our business, as we continue to find new applications for our technology.
+In addition, our Industrial business benefits from long-term service agreements for our Linatron[®] products.

 The security market primarily consists of airport security for carry-on baggage, checked baggage and palletized cargo, as well as cargo security for the screening of trucks, trains and cargo containers at ports and borders.
-The end customers for border protection systems are typically government agencies, many of which are in oil-based economies and war zones where there has been significant year over year variation in buying patterns.
+The end customers for border protection systems are typically government agencies, many of which are in oil-based economies and war zones where there has been significant variation in buying patterns.

-Non-destructive testing and inspection verticals utilize X-ray imaging to scan items for inspection of manufacturing defects and product integrity in a wide range of industries including the aerospace, automotive, electronics, oil and gas, food packaging, metal castings and 3D printing industries.
+Non-destructive testing and inspection markets utilize X-ray imaging to scan items for inspection of manufacturing defects and product integrity in a wide range of industries including the aerospace, automotive, electronics, oil and gas, food packaging, metal castings and 3D printing industries.
 In addition, new applications for X-ray sources are being developed, such as sterilization of food and its packaging.
-We provide X-ray sources, digital detectors, high voltage connectors and image processing software to OEM customers, system integrators and manufacturers in a variety of these verticals.
-We believe that the non-destructive testing market represents a significant growth opportunity for our business and we are actively pursuing new potential applications for our products.
+We provide X-ray sources, digital detectors, high voltage connectors and image processing software to OEM customers, system integrators and manufacturers in a variety of these markets.
+We believe that the nondestructive testing market represents a significant growth opportunity for our business and we are actively pursuing new potential applications for our products.
 The economic downturn triggered by the COVID-19 pandemic has reduced the demand for X-ray imaging equipment utilized in the non-destructive testing market as manufacturers have focused on cash preservation and have reduced spending for capital equipment.
 Additionally, the unprecedented decrease in passenger air traffic has led to decrease in demand in the security market.
+We expect uncertainty in demand to continue well into the next calendar year.